Summer of '69: Conception and themes

 After a tour supporting his album Cuts Like a Knife, Adams immediately started the recording sessions for the new album, Reckless.
 "Summer of '69" was finished on January 25, 1984, co-written with Jim Vallance in his basement studio.
 The song went through a number of changes because neither Adams nor Vallance was convinced it was a strong enough song to be featured on the album.
 In their first draft, the lyric "summer of '69" appeared only once.
 At that time the two were planning to title it "Best Days of My Life" instead.
 While the phrase "Best Days of My Life" appeared seven times in the first draft, on the final draft it had been replaced by "Summer of '69" and appeared only two times throughout the song.

-When writing the lyrics "Jimmy quit, Jody got married", Vallance suggested using "Woody quit and Gordy got married", referring to members of his high school band, but Adams liked his version better.
+The two had been inspired after listening to "Strawberry Fields Forever" by the Beatles which was a homage to John Lennon's childhood.
+They wanted to replicate the same feeling about childhood and living out the dream of becoming musicians.
+When writing the lyrics "Jimmy quit, Jody got married", Vallance suggested using "Woody quit and Gordy got married", referring to members of his Vanderhoof high school band The Tremolones (later known as 4Most), but Adams liked his version better.
 Adams mentioned once in an interview that "Jimmy" was one of his early drummers.
 "Jody" is a reference to Adams' sound manager, Jody Perpick, who got married during the album's recording session.